bhaskara-illumina/machinery/README.md

 #### Cancel Tasks

-Tasks currently in the queue waiting processing may be opportunistically cancelled.
-Worker looks for cancelled tasks after popping the task from the queue, but before executing the task.
-(Beware of race condition).
+Tasks currently in the queue waiting processing may be <b><i>opportunistically</i></b> cancelled.
+Worker looks for cancelled tasks after popping the task from the queue, but before executing the task. (<b><i>Beware of race condition and key expiration times</i></b>).
 Worker invokes error callback when attempting to execute a cancelled task.

 ```go
 server.getBackend().SetStateCancelled(&tasks.Signature{